hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/picoCTF_2017/problems/cryptography/hashchains/hashchains.md

 The key to this problem is that hashchains are easy to compute, so a simple brute force can solve the problem.

-A hashchain is essentially a chain of hashes:
+A hashchain with seed `a` is really just a chain of hashes:

 $$ a \Rightarrow hash(a) \Rightarrow hash(hash(a)) \Rightarrow... $$